 Originally published on EE Times.

 Mike Morris is the Co-Founder and Chief Executive Officer of Torc, a talent marketplace for software developers.
-A gig economy software development advocate, Mike is a tech pioneer who set the standard for what a freelance marketplace should look like (long before the world was ready for it).
+A gig-economy software-development advocate, Mike is a tech pioneer who set the standard for what a freelance marketplace should look like—long before the world was ready.

-Since 2001, Mike held leadership roles at Topcoder and was an integral part of its successful acquisition by Wipro in his last four years as CEO.
-Prior to that, Mike was the General Manager/Senior Vice President of Appirio’s crowd-for-cloud venture Cloudspokes, and brokered the acquisition of Topcoder in 2013.
-Early in his career he worked at technology companies like CMGi, Tallan, and Invensys.
+Since 2001, Mike held leadership roles at Topcoder and played a key part in its acquisition by Wipro during his last four years as CEO.
+Before that, he was GM/SVP of Appirio’s crowd-for-cloud venture Cloudspokes and brokered Topcoder’s acquisition in 2013.
+Early in his career, he worked at CMGi, Tallan, and Invensys.

-A proud Boston College double Eagle, guest lecturer (Harvard, MIT, NYU, UC Berkeley), and engineer at heart, Mike also makes time to volunteer.
-Most notably, as a board member for the Academy of Applied Sciences sponsored by the University of New Hampshire, he’s a vocal proponent for STEAM education and bringing to fruition the creative ideas of young inventors everywhere.
+A proud Boston College double Eagle, guest lecturer (Harvard, MIT, NYU, UC Berkeley), and engineer at heart, Mike also serves on the board of the Academy of Applied Sciences (UNH), championing STEAM education and the ideas of young inventors everywhere.

 What personal projects will you be working on this weekend, Mike?